THE HUMAN CENTIPEDE 2 (FULL SEQUENCE)

 Anyone who has read Jonathan Swift will recognize the latent satire that bleeds and seeps from the story even if it seems written with notably less rigor than Swift applied to his work.
-Still, I wouldn’t call Six's sequel lazy as, say, a typical Gus Van Sant movie.
+Still, Tom Six's sequel isn't as lazy as, say, a typical Gus Van Sant movie.
 There is a certain Brechtian theory at play, however fortunate or unintentional it might be on Six’s part.
 The filmmaker toys with the idea of “what is seen cannot be unseen.”
-Victims are killed only to be revived to suffer greater tortures than their brutal death.
+Victims are killed only to be revived so they can suffer greater tortures than their brutal death.
 Emotional detachment comes with the territory.

 “The Human Centipede 2 (Full Sequence)" is a cinematic provocation in line with banned films such as “The Texas Chainsaw Massacre” and “Nekromantik.”
 It is meant as a right-to-passage movie for young audiences to marvel at, and endure without vomiting if possible.

 The movie doesn’t aspire to be anything more than a very uncomfortable cinematic experience.
 To that end it succeeds with flying colors.
 The viewer’s defense mechanisms flinch to laugh at brutal acts it cannot logically fathom.

 Will this movie give nightmares to more than a few of the audiences who manage to last through it?
 You bet.
 Will it give ideas to sick-fuck prison guards at Guantánamo about new ways to torture their prisoners?
 If they’re anything like Martin, the film will probably have that unintended effect as well.
 Does that mean “The Human Centipede 2” should be banned?
 I don’t think so.

 Rated R. 96 mins.